aengl/cocoon-demo/examples/interop/README.md

 # Interop

-This example generates a distribution in Python, then runs a [k-means](https://en.wikipedia.org/wiki/K-means_clustering) clustering algorithm and plots in in R, demonstrating how scripts from multiple languages can be combined in Cocoon.
+This example generates a distribution in Python, then runs a [k-means](https://en.wikipedia.org/wiki/K-means_clustering) clustering algorithm and plots it in R, demonstrating how scripts from multiple languages can be combined in Cocoon.

 ## Usage